 Leonardo Nogueira: Leo holds a BSc in Computer Science from the Federal University of Pernambuco in Recife, Brazil, an MSc (distinction) in Financial Engineering and Quantitative Analysis at the ICMA Centre, and his PhD was on hedging options with local and stochastic volatility models.
 He works for the Brazilian central bank, where he is currently Head of the Governor’s Office, advising the bank on monetary and FX policy issues.
 His main research interests are in pricing and hedging derivatives, risk management, volatility modelling, portfolio optimization and central banking in general.

 Johannes Rauch: Johannes holds an MSc in Finance and Information Management from Technical University of Munich.
 His Master Thesis about commodity derivatives is a co-operation with risklab GmbH, a subsidiary of Allianz Global Investors.
 Johannes has gained working experience with A.T.
 Kearney strategy consulting as well as in his father’s own consulting business.
-He completed his PhD at Sussex and in 2015 he joined our team here as a Lecturer in Finance.
+He completed his PhD at Sussex and in 2015 he became a Lecturer in Finance at Sussex.
+Now he is a consultant at Oliver Wyman in London.

 Anannit Sumawong: Poppy holds a BEng in Mechanical Engineering from Imperial College London (2008), an MSc in International Financial Management from the University of Surrey (2009), an MSc in Financial Risk Management from the University of Reading (2010) and a PhD in Finance from the University of Sussex (2015) with a thesis entitled ‘Risk Management for Energy Derivatives: Applications to Hedging and Margin Requirements’.
-He continued this work as a postdoctoral researcher at the University of Sussex, funded by the Global Risk Institute, and after working in the Risk, Research, & CCP Policy Division, Financial Market Infrastructure Directorate, Bank of England he became a Quantitative Analyst at GAM, Asset Management, London.
+He continued this work as a postdoctoral researcher at the University of Sussex, funded by the Global Risk Institute, and after working in the Risk, Research, & CCP Policy Division, Financial Market Infrastructure Directorate, Bank of England he became a Quantitative Analyst at GAM, Asset Management, London and now he works as a consultant for PwC in London.

 Aanand Venkatramanan: Aanand graduated from Sri Sathya Sai Institute, India with first class Honours in Mathematics.
 As a Felix scholar he obtained a distinction on the MSc in Numerical Solutions of Differential Equations at the University of Reading.
 He obtained his PhD on analytic approximations for multi-asset option pricing in 2010, supervised by Carol Alexander and then worked for three years in structured products for Goldman Sachs, London.
-After two years as Lecturer in Finance at the University of Sussex he recently returned to the city of London as VP Systematic Trading Strategies and Indices for Barcap.
+After two years as Lecturer in Finance at the University of Sussex he returned to the city of London as VP Systematic Trading Strategies and Indices for Barcap.
+Currently he creates indexing products for Lloyds TSB, London.

 Ali Bora Yigitbasioglu: Ali holds a BA in Mathematics from Cambridge University, and MSc in Financial Mathematics from Imperial College.
 His PhD thesis was on the inclusion of volatility uncertainty and call notice periods in the pricing of convertible bonds with PDEs.
 Since his doctorate he has worked in London: at Lehman Brothers (FX exotics and structured trading in emerging markets), as Senior hybrid exotics trader and macro prop trader, Dresdner Kleinwort (2008-2010) and is currently Senior portfolio manager, emerging markets rates and FX macro prop trading, at The Cambridge Strategy.